tekkies/NodeMcu-LIS3DSH-MQTT-Accelerometer/README.md

 Periodically polls LIS3DSH accelerometer ove SPI and pubishes to MQTT Broker

-* Deep sleep between samples
+* Deep sleep between timed samples
+* Wake on motion by interrupt
 * Battery level sensor
 * Written in LUA
 * Event-based so kind to WiFi processes